Operation of a tunable Power over Fiber system for light detectors down to 4.6 K: Conclusions

 \section{Conclusions}

 The Power over Fiber (PoF) technology is intended to replace standard copper cables with optical fibers to power sensors in physical experiments, particularly when operating conditions are prohibitive, such as cryogenic environments or high-voltage surfaces.
-The technology uses laser light transmitted through an optical fiber to a photovoltaic power converter, which generates the required electrical power.

-The Cryo-PoF project is developed within this framework, aiming to power both photosensors (SiPMs) and their cold electronics using a single PoF line, while tuning the SiPM voltage bias as a function of the laser power.
-Characterization of commercial devices (GaAs laser source and OPC) has shown very promising results for using this technology to power photosensors at cryogenic temperatures.\\ Our developed electronics can power both the SiPM and the cold amplifier with a single PoF line, adjusting the SiPM bias voltage by tuning the laser power.
-Comparing the performance of SiPMs at different overvoltages, with and without PoF, in terms of Signal-to-Noise Ratio (SNR), we demonstrate that the Cryo-PoF system is competitive with standard copper cables.
-In addition, it offers bias tunability over a wide operating range by exploiting, through a custom DC-DC converter.
-During this measurement campaign, we also validated the stability of this region over time and the reliability of the tuning mechanism.\\ The OPC efficiency of approximately 29\% at 4.6 K opens the possibility of new applications for this technology, such as in rare-event physics, quantum computing, and cryogenic setups that require ultra-low induced noise.
+The technology uses laser light transmitted through an optical fiber to a photovoltaic power converter, which generates the required electrical power.\\ The Cryo-PoF project is developed within this framework, aiming to power both photosensors (SiPMs) and their cold electronics using a single PoF line, while tuning the SiPM voltage bias as a function of the laser power.
+Characterization of commercial devices (GaAs laser source and OPC) has shown very promising results for using this technology to power photosensors at cryogenic temperatures.\\ Our developed electronics can power both the SiPMs and the cold amplifier with a single PoF line, adjusting the SiPM bias voltage by tuning the laser power.
+Comparing the performance of SiPMs at different bias voltages, with and without PoF, in terms of Signal-to-Noise Ratio (SNR), we demonstrate that the Cryo-PoF system is competitive with standard copper cables.
+In addition, it offers bias tunability over a wide operating range by exploiting, through a custom DC-DC converter, the possibility to control the OPC output by means of the laser power.
+During this measurement campaign, we also demonstrated the reliability of the tuning mechanism and its potential use in different voltage ranges.
+The OPC efficiency of approximately 29\% at 4.6 K opens the possibility of new applications for this technology, such as in rare-event physics, quantum computing, and cryogenic setups that require ultra-low induced noise.
+Cryo-PoF achieved very promising results; future developments for using PoF at cryogenic temperatures need more studies in order to investigate the stability, the degradation over time and the removal of induced noise.